Platform Risk: When Stripe or Wise Can Break You

-Your Stripe dashboard shows revenue flowing.
-But between that revenue and your bank account sits a structure most founders have never mapped — and it can break without warning.
+Stripe shows revenue flowing, but between that revenue and your bank sits an unmapped structure.
+When it breaks, income stops without warning.

 If your income arrives through Stripe, a marketplace, or a payment aggregator — you probably feel stable.
 Revenue is growing, payouts are regular, clients are global.